 \subsection{Point estimates and sample rejection}

 As outlined in Sect.~\ref{sec:cinn_intro}, our approach returns an estimate of the full posterior distribution of the target parameters given the input observations.
 However, for comparison with e.g.~ground truth values in the subsequent performance analysis, it is often instructive to provide point estimates based on the predicted posterior distributions.
-In the following, we will be using the maximum a posteriori (MAP) estimate for this purpose, that is the most likely combination of target parameters as determined by the posterior distribution.
-To find this most likely solution, we use the cINN itself, as it does not only generate samples of the posterior distributions, but can also estimate the probability density of each generated sample.
+In the following, we describe how we used the maximum a posteriori (MAP) estimate for this purpose, namely, the most likely combination of target parameters as determined by the posterior distribution.
+To find this most likely solution, we can use the cINN itself, as it not only generates samples of the posterior distributions, but also estimates the probability density of each generated sample.
 For each query observation, the MAP estimates are then identified as the posterior sample with the highest estimated probability density in the full 13 dimensional target parameter space of our model.
-In the analysis presented in the following, we always generated 4096 posterior samples for each query observation, among which the MAP estimates are then determined.
-In our experiments, this number of samples has proven reliable enough to produce robust MAP estimates, that is increasing the number of generated samples beyond this value did not notably change the returned MAP values.
+In the following analysis presented below, we always generated 4096 posterior samples for each query observation, from which the MAP estimates are then determined.
+In our experiments, this number of samples has proven reliable enough to produce robust MAP estimates; thus, increasing the number of generated samples beyond this value did not markedly change the returned MAP values.